A PARENTING STORY: THE RULE OF 3 (How Not to Be Annoying)

 IF you say or do something more than 3 times

 THEN you are on the verge of being annoying and you need to stop or alter.

 ELSE you are now in the annoyance zone, proceed with caution, and be conscious of your audience’s body language

 Yes, of course it did.

-A few weeks ago Fe remarked that Anastacia had broke the rule… she was getting “soooooo annoying”.
+A few weeks ago, Fe remarked that Anastacia had broken the rule… she was getting “soooooo annoying”.
 Anastacia just looked up and said “oops” and stopped.
 I giggled.